Reid Wiseman: NASA career

-On June 29, 2009, the National Aeronautics and Space Administration (NASA) announced Wiseman's selection as one of nine candidates from 3,500 applicants to begin astronaut training.
-At the time, he was serving as a lieutenant commander in the U.S. Navy, flying as a pilot with Strike Fighter Squadron 103 on the aircraft carrier USS Dwight D. Eisenhower (CVN 69), and based at NAS Oceana, Virginia.
-Wiseman said he often went to the U.S. Navy's "Blue Angels" shows as a youth and developed the strong desire to become an astronaut when he saw a Space Shuttle launch in person in 2001.
+On June 29, 2009, NASA announced Wiseman's selection as one of nine candidates from 3,500 applicants to begin astronaut training.
+At the time, he was serving as a lieutenant commander in the U.S. Navy, flying with Strike Fighter Squadron 103 aboard the aircraft carrier USS Dwight D. Eisenhower (CVN 69) and based at NAS Oceana, Virginia.
+Wiseman has said that he frequently attended U.S. Navy Blue Angels air shows in his youth, and developed a strong desire to become an astronaut after witnessing a Space Shuttle launch in person in 2001.

 Expedition 40/41

-Wiseman was part of the Expedition 40/41 International Space Station crew.
-The mission was six months in duration and lasted from May to November 2014.
-Wiseman launched at 19:57 UTC on May 28, 2014.
-The mission returned to Earth at 03:58 UTC on November 10, 2014.
+Wiseman served as a flight engineer on the Expedition 40/41 crew about the International Space Station crew.
+The six‑month mission lasted from May to November 2014.
+He launched at 19:57 UTC on May 28, 2014, and returned to Earth at 03:58 UTC on November 10, 2014.

+Aquanaut

+In 2016, Wiseman participated in NASA's Extreme Environment Mission Operations (NEEMO) program as an aquanaut.

 Chief of the Astronaut Office

-Wiseman was selected to be the new chief of the Astronaut Office on December 18, 2020, replacing Patrick Forrester.
-He previously served as Forrester's deputy chief of the Astronaut Office.
-He stepped down as chief on November 14, 2022, to return to the active flight rotation.
+Wiseman was appointed chief of the Astronaut Office on December 18, 2020, succeeding Patrick Forrester.
+He had previously served as Forrester's deputy chief.
+He stepped down from the position on November 14, 2022, to return to the active flight rotation.